Edgar-Donk/PIL-dimensions/docs/aadims/line_aadim.rst

     Shallow antialiased line, antialiasing values are mirrored with opposite signs.

-    This figure was made direcly from the antialiasing difference values without using any algorithm.
+    This figure was made directly from the antialiasing difference values without using any algorithm.

 .. figure:: ../figures/aadims/aa_line_3_10.png